paul90317/Special-Mobs/README.md

 this command will equip miner with a carved_pumpkin on its head.
 ### dimension_type.json
 when a normal mob's rage value exceed the threshold of spawning, the mob will execute this function tag.
+>**Threshold**
+Each mob has an independent chance to increase rage value per 7 ticks.
+For normal mobs, they may spawn special mobs if their rage value is over the spawn threshold.

 **e.g.**
 function in function tag #**spm_dpi:nature_spawn/dimension_type**
 ```mcfunction